ReisCodes/Github_version_control/README.md

 These are a few of the main Git commands used:

 - `git init` (Initiates your local repository.)
+- `git clone` (Command is the most common way for users to obtain a development copy.)
 - `git status` (Gives you a brief overview of files in the repository and their status.)
 - `git add` (This stages files ready to commit in your repository to the branch you are working on)
 - `git commit -m "....."` (This commits these files from the staging area to the branch.)
+- `git push` (The git push command is used to upload local repository content to a remote repository.
+Pushing is how you transfer commits from your local repository to a remote repo.)
+- `git branch` (Git branches are effectively a pointer to a snapshot of your changes.
+When you want to add a new feature or fix a bug, no matter how big or how small, you spawn a new branch to encapsulate your changes.)
+- `git checkout` (Lets you navigate between the branches created by git branch.)
+- `git merge` (The git merge command lets you take the independent lines of development created by git branch and integrate them into a single branch.)
+- `git log` (Lists the commits made in that repository in reverse chronological order; that is, the most recent commits show up first.)
+- `git diff` (Multi-use Git command that when executed runs a diff function on Git data sources.
+These data sources can be commits, branches, files and more.)
+- `git pull` (The git pull command is used to fetch and download content from a remote repository and immediately update the local repository to match that content.)

 ### Branches